lukemccarvill/LED-Globe-Project/README.md

 Taking the Earth's total annual energy consumption (*primary energy* – not just electricity) of ~172 PWh and computing an average power of 20.4 TW over 8760 hours per year, we find that the scaled-down power draw of our model Earth is just over 0.2 Watts.
 Using green 0805 SMD (surface-mounted device) LEDs, it was found that an acceptable brightness could be generated using a mere 23.7 μA (*yes – 0.0237 mA*) at 2.12 V. With a supplied power of 0.2 W, almost 4000 of these LEDs could be powered.
 3500 LEDs was chosen to provide a decent balance of brightness and quantity.

-If we imagine **all** of this energy being supplied by solar photovoltaic (PV) and neglecting energy storage and losses in transmission, we would need about 102 TWp (*peak* or *rated*) of solar PV.
+If we imagine **all** of this energy being supplied by solar photovoltaic (PV) and neglect energy storage and losses in transmission, we would need about 102 TWp (*peak* or *rated*) of solar PV.
 This would correspond to about 500,000 km<sup>2</sup> of solar PV, assuming a peak sun irradiance of 1000 W/m<sup>2</sup>, an average sun irradiance of 200 W/m<sup>2</sup> (capacity factor of 0.2), and a PV module efficiency of 20%.
 This was based on the climate in Prince Edward Island, Canada, but this obviously varies by geography (and is significantly better near the equator!).
 This corresponds to **dedicating about 0.1% of the Earth's surface area** to solar power generation infrastructure – or  about 0.345% of its land surface area.

 Alternatively, the analysis can be refined to calculate the PV required to replace only the portion of energy currently provided by fossil fuels (140 of the 172 PWh).
 For this, 80 TWp of solar would need to be installed, resulting in an area of 400 000 km² needed for the PV infrastructure.
 This would require just 0.0783% of the Earth’s surface area to be allocated to solar generation infrastructure, or 0.270% of its land mass.